Brutil Hosé

 Brutil Fridarius Hosé (born 9 October 1979) is a Dutch retired footballer who played as a forward.

 Club career

 Hosé was born in Willemstad, Curaçao, Netherlands Antilles.
-Having arrived at AFC Ajax at age 18, he appeared very rarely for the first team of the Eredivisie powerhouse during his five-year spell.
+Having arrived at Ajax at age 18, he appeared very rarely for the first team of the Eredivisie powerhouse during his five-year spell.
 His top division debut occurred on 15 November 1998, as he came on as a substitute for Benni McCarthy for the second half of an eventual 2–2 home draw against PSV Eindhoven.

-Hosé also represented De Graafschap, HFC Haarlem, Sparta Rotterdam – all loans from the Amsterdam club – FC Dordrecht, Poseidón Néon Póron (Greece), Al-Wakrah Sports Club (Qatar), Sarawak FA (Malaysia Super League) and VV Haaglandia, retiring from professional football in 2009 at the age of only 29.
+Hosé also represented De Graafschap, Haarlem, Sparta Rotterdam – all loans from the Amsterdam club – Dordrecht, Poseidón Néon Póron (Greece), Al-Wakrah (Qatar), Sarawak (Malaysia Super League) and Haaglandia, retiring from professional football in 2009 at the age of only 29.